keptn/lifecycle-toolkit/docs-new/docs/installation/configuration/cert-manager.md

 ## Injecting CA Annotations

-`cert-manager.io` supports specific annotations for injectable resources, namely `cert-manager.io/inject-ca-from`, `cert-manager.io/inject-ca-from-secret`, or `cert-manager.io/inject-apiserver-ca`,
-depending on the injection source.
+`cert-manager.io` supports specific annotations for injectable resources depending on the injection source.
 To configure these annotations, modify the `global.caInjectionAnnotation` Helm value.
 See the [CA Injector](https://cert-manager.io/docs/concepts/ca-injector/) documentation for more details.